Air route authority between the United States and China: First Direct Service

-First non-stop service
+First non-stop Extended service

 The first scheduled non-stop flight between the two countries took place on May 1, 1996, between Detroit and Beijing, and was operated by Northwest Airlines three times a week.
 Northwest Airlines began Detroit-Shanghai non-stop flights twice a week starting April 6, 2000, before discontinuing non-stop service 18 months later and discontinuing non-stop Detroit-Beijing service in 2002. (the route was later re-instated on July 1, 2011, under the Delta Air Lines brand) Northwest Airlines then became the only airline authorized to fly China that did not offer any non-stop service to that country until it resumed non-stop flights between Detroit and Shanghai on June 1, 2009 (as part of its new parent, Delta Air Lines).

+China Southern Airlines inaugurated the non-stop flight from Guangzhou to Los Angeles on July 20, 1997, using a Boeing 777-200ER aircraft.
+It was the world's first airline to operate trans-Pacific flights with twin-engine aircraft under the ETOPS.

 In April 2000, United Airlines discontinued Shanghai–Tokyo service and launched its first US–China non-stop service from San Francisco to Shanghai.
 In June 2000, United Airlines discontinued Beijing–Tokyo service and started non-stop Beijing–San Francisco service.
 This replacement of services was done because of the restrictions on the number of flights permitted under the 1999 air services agreement.
 Since then, all China routes serviced by United Airlines are non-stop.
 United's Beijing–Tokyo service was re-instated on October 26 as a temporary replacement for the Dulles–Beijing non-stop service (which was suspended for the winter season).
 United's Dulles–Beijing service operates year-round.

 China Eastern began service to San Francisco in 1997 but has since discontinued passenger service to the airport, though cargo flights continue to be operated.
 China Eastern later resumed service to San Francisco on April 26, 2013.
 Passenger service to Chicago via Seattle has also been discontinued.
 Several Chinese airlines operated services to Anchorage, primarily as a fuel stop but such stops are no longer operated, in part because of long range aircraft in service.

 In 2007, Delta Air Lines won the bid to operate non-stop flights between Atlanta and Shanghai.
 However, in 2009, only one year after having won the route, Delta suspended the route due to weak customer demand, the struggling US economy, high fuel prices, and the H1N1 flu pandemic.
 Delta flew its final Atlanta-Shanghai route on September 1, 2009.
 Delta replaced Northwest on its Detroit–Shanghai service using its Boeing 777 on October 24, 2009.
 Delta re-instated the Atlanta to Shanghai route on June 5, 2011, operating 2 days a week, as part of the carrier's international expansion for 2011.
 The route, however, ceased on January 17, 2012, for the second time citing poor performance on the route.